French cruiser Tourville (1926): Postwar service

 On 5 December 1945 she sailed for French Indochina with 610 passengers and 50 tons of equipment, arriving on 16 January 1946.
 She bombarded Cam Ranh and Cap Padaran between 23 January and 9 February.
 She participated in Operation Bentre and was at the Naval Review at Hal Long Bay (near Tonkin) on 23 March.
 She sailed to Saigon calling at Nha Trang before returning to Ha Long Bay.
 At the beginning of June she was in Shanghai and depart French Indochinese waters on 2 July, arriving in Toulon on 27 July 1946.
 At the end of September she sailed for Indochina, stopping in North Africa then on to Madagascar and La Reunion and finally Saigon on 30 November.
 She delivered 1,379 passengers and 277 tons of equipment.
 She carried out bombardments at Tourane (now Da Nang) in late December and January 1947 and a fire support mission off Annam in March.
 She followed this by transport missions between Saigon and Ha Lang Bay until September, though she was inactive during July and August at Saigon.
 She was finally relieved by the cruiser Duguay-Trouin and departed for France in November.

 After arriving at Toulon on 11 December 1947 she then moved on to Brest arriving the on 13 December.
 On 1 January 1948 she was placed in reserve.
 She served as a floating barracks for the flotilla of the Second Maritime Region alongside the Battleship Paris, then Richelieu.
 She housed the School of Officers of the Reserve then became the Navigation School.
-On 28 April 1061 she was placed in Reserve B, then stricken on 8 March 1962.
-She was towed from Brest on 15 January 1963 arriving at La Seyne on the 4th of February for breaking.
+On 28 April 1961 she was placed in Reserve B, then stricken on 8 March 1962.
+She was towed from Brest on 15 January 1963 arriving at La Seyne on 4 February for breaking.